-In each section you'll find the list of all of the questions in the online application, including the documents we ask you to provide.
+In each section you'll find the list of all of the questions in the application form, including the documents we ask you to provide.

-The guide has been designed so that you can read the minimum standards (A), see what you'll be asked when you apply online (B) and read our comments (C), then assemble what you need before you start your application.
+The guide has been designed so that you can read the minimum standards (A), see what you'll be asked when you complete the form (B) and read our comments (C), then assemble what you need before you start your application.